citychurchbris/churchsuite-tools/README.rst

 This uses the official `ChurchSuite API`_ and requires an API key.

 #.
-Set up a config file as per the example, using your `ChurchSuite API`_ key:
+Set up a config file as per the example in `config-examples/tagalert.example.json`, using your `ChurchSuite API`_ key:

    .. include:: config-examples/tagalert.example.json
        :code: js